 1. Refusing To Invest in Potentially Profit-Inducing Repairs:

 It always costs you more money to sell ‘as is’ than to make repairs that will increase the value of your home.
 Often even minor improvement will yield as much as three to five times the repair cost at the time of sale.
 Your agent will be able to point out which repairs will significantly increase the value of your home.
 Even seemingly small “touch-up” jobs can have an impact on the eventual sales price.
+If your job doesn’t pay you enough to afford these touch-ups, then check out these jobs in Glasgow.

 2. Failure to Consider Alternative Financing Terms: